David A. Bell

 Bio/Description

 I am a historian of the early modern Atlantic world, with a particular interest in the political culture of Enlightenment and revolutionary France.
 I attended graduate school at Princeton, where I worked with Robert Darnton, and received my Ph.D. in 1991.
-From 1990 to 1996 I taught at Yale, and from 1996 to 2010 at Johns Hopkins, where I held the Andrew W. Mellon chair in the Humanities and served as Dean of Faculty in the School of Arts and Sciences.
+From 1990 to 1996 I taught at Yale, and from 1996 to 2010 at Johns Hopkins, where I held the Andrew W. Mellon chair in the Humanities and served a term as Dean of Faculty in the School of Arts and Sciences.
 I joined the Princeton faculty in 2010.
 I have held fellowships from the Guggenheim Foundation, the American Council of Learned Societies, the Woodrow Wilson International Center for Scholars, and the Cullman Center for Scholars and Writers at the New York Public Library.
 My books have been recognized with prizes from the Society for French Historical Studies, the American Society for Eighteenth-Century Studies, and the American Historical Association, and have been translated into French, Spanish, Portuguese, Chinese and Turkish.
 I am a member of the American Academy of Arts and Sciences, and a corresponding fellow of the British Academy.
 I am currently writing a history of the Enlightenment.
+In the academic year 2024-25 I will be on sabbatical leave.
+For the first semester, I will be a fellow in residence at the Remarque Institute at New York University.
+In the spring semester I will be at Paris, where I will be a visiting faculty member at the École Normale Supérieure in February, lecturing at the Collège de France in March, and a fellow in residence at the American Library in Paris in April.

 • Lawyers and Citizens (Oxford University Press, 1994) examined the politicization of the French legal profession in the eighteenth century, showing how spaces for radical criticism of the French monarchy first opened up within the structure of the French state itself.